akosgarai/go_opengl_playground/pkg/shader/README.md

 ### NewShader

 NewShader returns a Shader.
-It's inputs are the filenames of the shaders.
+It's inputs are the filenames of the shaders, and the glwrapper instance.
 It reads the files and compiles them.
 The shaders are attached to the shader program.

 ### Use

 Use is a wrapper for gl.UseProgram

+### GetId

+GetId returns the shader program id.

 ### SetUniformMat4

-SetUniformMat4 gets an uniform name string and the value matrix as input and calls the gl.UniformMatrix4fv function
+SetUniformMat4 gets an uniform name string and the value matrix as input and calls the gl.UniformMatrix4fv function through its wrapper.

-### SetUniformMat3

-SetUniformMat3 gets an uniform name string and the value matrix as input and calls the gl.UniformMatrix3fv function

 ### SetUniform3f

-SetUniform3f gets an uniform name string and 3 float values as input and calls the gl.Uniform3f function
+SetUniform3f gets an uniform name string and 3 float values as input and calls the gl.Uniform3f function through its wrapper.

 ### SetUniform1f

-SetUniform1f gets an uniform name string and a float value as input and calls the gl.Uniform1f function
+SetUniform1f gets an uniform name string and a float value as input and calls the gl.Uniform1f function through its wrapper.

-### BindBufferData

-BindBufferData gets a float array as an input, generates a buffer binds it as array buffer, and sets the input as buffer data.

-### BindVertexArray

-BindVertexArray generates a vertex array and binds it.

-### VertexAttribPointer

-VertexAttribPointer sets the pointer.

-### Close

-Close disables the vertexarraypointers and the vertex array.

-### DrawPoints

-DrawPoints is the draw functions for points

-### DrawTriangles
+### SetUniform1i

-DrawTriangles is the draw function for triangles
+SetUniform1i gets an uniform name string and an integer value as input and calls the gl.Uniform1i function through its wrapper.